Invoice Factoring Companies for Small Business

 What is small business invoice factoring?

-How does small business invoice factoring work?
+How does small business invoice factoring work with a factoring company?

 - Unpaid invoices to a creditworthy commercial business or government entity